Need to talk? Call 1800 882 436.

 • You may find talking with a social worker or counsellor helpful.

-• Ask your midwife or doctor to put you in touch with community organisations and support groups.
+• Ask your midwife or doctor to put you in touch with local organisations and support groups.

 Why does my baby have health problems?

 Kangaroo care lets you have skin to skin contact with your baby.
-This has a positive effect on babies’ health.
+Skin to skin contact is good for both your wellbeing and your baby's health.
 It can also help with breastfeeding for when your baby is well enough.

-You may wish to express breastmilk until your baby is well enough to feed from your breast.
+You may wish to express breastmilk if your baby is not well enough to feed from your breast.
 Hospital staff can help you do this.

-You may hesitate to touch and handle your baby at first if they are unwell.
-The hospital staff will understand your feelings and try to support you.
+You may also be hesitant to touch or handle your baby at first if they are unwell.
+The hospital staff will understand your feelings and support you.

 How can I find out more about my baby's diagnosis?

-It’s normal to find it difficult to understand everything that doctors and nurses say.
+It's normal to find it difficult to take in everything that doctors and nurses say.
 You can always ask for the information again.

 You may find it helpful to: